danielleklaasen/ikitai/README.md

     Less is more.
 Or actually not really, in this case _less_ is only 3kB.

 -   ### [Rebass](https://rebassjs.org/)
     A lightweight UI toolkit, in combination with [emotion-theming](https://emotion.sh/docs/theming).
-It enables for great performance since it generates css classes on the fly.
+It enables for great performance since it generates css classes for you.
 Just pass in your styles throught the `sx` prop and you're ready to go.

+## Future improvements

+**Big missing part is that sorting the results is not dynamic.**

+Passing on the props through routing isn't a very neat solution, so adding some state management would be benefical.

+Next steps would be the following:

+-   Implement something like [Axios](https://github.com/axios/axios) to fetch data properly.
+Also use services for making API connections.
+-   Implement layer around Rebass UI kit.
+To avoid applying styling tweaks to Rebass components on multiple places.
+-   Make the decision making tool a little smarter with more data :)
+-   Play around with an AI solution and human feedback to see if users liked the location that was recommended to them (making the AI system smarter).